devoav1997/saucedemoTestNGAutomation/README.md

 ## Setup
 1. Clone the repository
 2. Install dependencies using Maven
-3. Run tests using TestNG
+3. Run tests using TestNG : mvn clean install